pytorch/pytorch/docs/source/notes/amp_examples.rst

 --------------------------------------------

 :class:`torch.nn.parallel.DistributedDataParallel`'s documentation recommends one GPU per process for best performance.
-In this case, use :class:`autocast` and :class:`GradScaler` normally.
+In this case, usages of :class:`autocast` and :class:`GradScaler` are not affected.
 No gotchas (side-thread-related or otherwise) apply.

 DistributedDataParallel, multiple GPUs per process